-The Qur’an in fact often mentions how God’s signs can be perceived all around us.
-In a sense these passages remind us that God shows himself through the beauty of creation.
+The Qur’an, in fact, often mentions how God’s signs can be perceived all around us.
+In a sense, these passages remind us that God shows himself through the beauty of creation.
 Is such a thought one of the inspirations behind your work?

-I would even add that the Qur’an also says: “look at the signs within yourself and on the horizon.”
+I would even add that the Qur’an also says: ‘Look at the signs within yourself and on the horizon.’
 These two dimensions are present all the time.
 There’s the outward world we’re experiencing and there’s what’s happening to you inwardly.
 Those two things have to play together.
-These days however, a lot of Muslims have become very literal in their approach to Islam and they have forgotten the inner dimension.
+These days, however, a lot of Muslims have become very literal in their approach to Islam and they have forgotten the inner dimension.
 But that inner dimension was my focus from the start.
 I’ve spent my life looking at creation, contemplating it and trying to understand it.

 Photography is about ‘tuning into the moment’.
 You have to still the self so you can be in a state to really see things.
 Otherwise your mind is always chattering away.
 That blocks your vision.
 You have to learn to calm yourself down.

 In fact, I think the silent majority, including myself, have to discover what real Islam is.
-And above all we have to be Islam.
+And above all, we have to be Islam.
 We can’t say ‘Islam is peace’ and then as soon as something goes wrong in our lives start to rant and yell.
 Nobody is going to believe Islam is peace if we’re not peaceful beings ourselves.
-I often wonder what would happen if ten thousand Muslims went out for a protest, sat down, were quiet, well behaved and perhaps chanted prayers.
+I often wonder what would happen if ten thousand Muslims went out for a protest, sat down, were quiet, behaved well and perhaps chanted prayers.
 A bit like the Buddhists – they’re often a better example of that peace than we are.
-So I really don’t understand why Muslims so quickly have the feeling that they have to scream and shout.
+So, I really don’t understand why Muslims so quickly have the feeling that they have to scream and shout.
 It doesn’t change anything, it doesn’t help the situation.

 But how do you affect all those things?
 I don’t really know.
 Like I said, the challenge Islam is facing is that we will have to be our Islam.
-That’s also how Islam spread: by the example of some very spiritually evolved people who were kind and compassionate.
+That’s also how Islam spread: by the example of spiritually evolved people who were kind and compassionate.
 They had all those amazing qualities that you can find in any great person of any religion.

-In a way, you’re saying that people should become an ‘image’ of their own spirituality…
+In a way, you’re saying that people should become an ‘image’ of their own spirituality . . .

-Yes.
-And related to that, I am in fact working on a project called “Meetings with Mountains”.
-Some people laugh about this because I’ve been working on it for forty years, but I am actually now close to completing it.
+Yes, and related to that, I am in fact working on a project called Meetings with Mountains.
+Some people laugh when I talk about it again.
+I’ve been working on it for forty years, but I am actually now close to completing it.
 The end result will be a book that brings together the photographs of the different saints and evolved spiritual leaders that I had the good fortune to meet while traveling throughout the Muslim world.
-So whenever I heard of a great shaykh or scholar, I would go to meet them to ask their prayers and to photograph them.
+So, whenever I heard of a great shaykh or scholar, I would go to meet him to hear his wise words and to photograph him.
 Some of them have never been photographed before.
 Not that they had a problem with photography but they are extremely humble in nature and, as such, stay away from anything that might exalt them.

 One reason I really wanted to bring together all these great people is because it’s a spiritual side of Islam that has almost never been presented.
-Within every religion there have always been saintly people but somehow many people don’t think you can also find them within Islam.
+Within every religion, there have always been saintly people, but somehow many people don’t think you can also find them within Islam.
 And even many Muslims don’t know about them since they don’t seek fame and because of that, they often remain hidden.